frolv/lynxbot/README.md

-# BOTNAME: A bot for Old School Runescape Twitch chat
+# LynxBot: A bot for Old School Runescape Twitch chat

 ## Contents